 My Nonprofit Reviews

-Review for Castle of Dreams Animal Rescue A NJ Nonprofit Corporation, Keyport, NJ, USA
+Review for Castle Of Dreams Animal Rescue A Nj, Keyport, NJ, USA

 Castle of Dreams Animal Rescue (Keyport, NJ) helped our family to heal our broken hearts and opened up an entire new Volunteer Venue for our entire family.
 For my only child's 10th birthday (the day after Christmas) , she was gifted with a mini-American Eskimo dog that she named Crystal, a constant companion for almost 14 years.
 We took her everywhere with us, even to college events in suburban Philadelphia so my daughter could visit with her while she was away at studies.
 Crystal passed Over the Rainbow Bridge a few weeks before Christmas '10 and our entire family was devastated and inconsolable.